International Civil Aviation Organization: International System of Units

-inches of mercury are used in Japan and North America to measure pressure, although sometimes METAR at Japanese airports show only hPa.
+Inches of mercury are used in Japan and North America to measure pressure, although sometimes METAR at Japanese airports show only hectopascals (hPa).

-Aviation in Russia and China currently uses km/h for reporting airspeed, and many present-day European glider planes also indicate airspeed in kilometres per hour.
+Aviation in Russia and China currently uses kilometres per hour for reporting airspeed, and many present-day European glider planes also indicate airspeed in kilometres per hour.
 China and North Korea use metres for reporting altitude when communicating with pilots.
 Russia also formerly used metres exclusively for reporting altitude, but in 2011 changed to feet for high altitude flight.
 From February 2017, Russian airspace started transitioning to reporting altitude in feet only.
 Runway lengths are now commonly given in metres worldwide, except in North America where feet are commonly used.

 The following table summarizes units commonly used in flight and ground operations and their recommended replacement.
 A full list of recommended units can be found in annex 5 to the Convention on International Civil Aviation.